 The channel at the quay was improved in 1856 and again in 1857; an 80′ [24.38 m] wharf was built immediately below the lock entrance in 1856, with a road along the trackway to Cong.
 A wooden foot-bridge was provided over the canal at St Mary’s Church (see the next map below) in 1857.

 The second lock was referred to as Cong Lock and, to judge from Maurice Semple’s annotated map, was right in the village.
 If you’re driving there from Ashford, you’ll have to go around the houses on Cong’s one-way system, but you’ll eventually reach the car park shown below.
-Note, incidentally, that the online version of the ~1900 25″ Ordnance Survey map has a blank patch just north of Lock 2, unfortunately covering the area where Lock 3 is.
+Note, incidentally, that the version of the ~1900 25″ Ordnance Survey online map which I use below has a blank patch just north of Lock 2, unfortunately covering the area where Lock 3 is.
 Happily, Lock 3 is only a few yards from Lock 2.

 It looks as if the road into the car park was built across the line of the canal.
 The R345, entering Cong from the east, was realigned to run alongside the canal, crossing it below Cong lock, after a right-angle bend, on a bridge of “16 feet [4.88 m] span and 24 feet [7.32 m] breadth of roadway”.
 That means that there is no towing-path under the bridge.

 The next photo, taken from the car park, shows the road into Cong.
 The canal bridge is just out of sight to the left; the larger bridge, on the right, spans the river.
 I do not know the function of the small bridge (and I forgot to inspect it) but, given the absence of a towing-path under the bridge, it may have provided for horses or men.